 The alerts shall be from one capacitance sender.
 They will be instant with all other reporting as required.
-Selection of the oil tank should try and ensure a maximum oil tank height of 2 metres to facilitate a probe system rather than a transducer type sender system.
+The selection of the oil tank should try and ensure a maximum oil tank height of 2 meters to facilitate a probe system rather than a transducer type sender system.